 (5) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-K. Specified Disease or Specified Accident Coverage (Outline of Coverage)
+F. Specified Disease or Specified Accident Coverage (Outline of Coverage)

-An outline of coverage in the form prescribed below shall be issued in connection with policies or certificates meeting the standards of Sections 7J and K of this regulation.
+An outline of coverage in the form prescribed below shall be issued in connection with policies or certificates meeting the standards of Sections 8E and F of this regulation.
 The coverage shall be identified by the appropriate bracketed title.
 The items included in the outline of coverage must appear in the sequence prescribed:

 [COMPANY NAME]